Context

 How it works

-Each Context step can define multiple context variables, providing a flexible way to personalize delays, segment users dynamically, and enrich messaging without permanently changing a user’s profile data.
+Within this framework, each Context step can define multiple context variables—temporary pieces of data that enable you to personalize delays, segment users dynamically, and enrich messaging without permanently altering a user’s profile information.

 For example, if you’re managing flight bookings, you could create a context variable for each user’s scheduled flight time.
 You could then set delays relative to each user’s flight time and send personalized reminders from the same Canvas.